cloudposse/docs/content/glossary/stage.md

 - dev
 ---

 It's important to note that within a given stage, there might be multiple environments.
-We always prescribe separating multiple stages by using multiple AWS organizations.
+We always prescribe separating multiple stages by using multiple AWS accounts or organizational units.
 Then provisioning multiple environments within that stage as necessary.

 For example, the "staging" account might run "pre-production" and "QA" environments.